 If you are studying Sport and Physical Education as a Single Honours degree, in your first year of study there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
 If you are studying Sport and Physical Education as a Combined Honours degree, in your first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second and third years.

 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments that you may have.

-Throughout your three years of study you will have a number of assessments, including written exams, essays, reports, laboratory logs/diaries, portfolios, case studies, presentations and a literature review.
-In your final year you complete a dissertation research project, providing the opportunity to demonstrate your skills and knowledge in a topic area of your choosing.
+In your final year you will complete a research dissertation, providing the opportunity to demonstrate your skills and knowledge in a topic area of your choosing.